What to do if…

 Do not do these things

-- Do not resign “to get ahead of it” while you only have rumours — quitting can change what you’re entitled to.
+- Do not resign “to get ahead of it” while you only have rumours; quitting can affect what you may be entitled to.

-- Do not send angry emails/Slack messages, confront leaders publicly, or start a blame thread.
+- Do not send angry emails, internal chat messages, public posts, or blame threads.

 - Do not forward internal messages or take confidential documents “just in case”.

-- Do not rely on hallway “inside info” as if it’s confirmed — it can push you into needless, irreversible moves.
+- Do not treat corridor “inside info” as confirmed; it can push you into rushed decisions.

 What to do now

-- Stabilise your position for the next few days.
-Keep doing your normal work, meet deadlines, and avoid anything that could become a conduct or performance issue during a tense period.
+- Keep your position steady for the next few days.
+Continue your normal work, meet deadlines where you can, and avoid anything that could become a conduct or performance issue during a tense period.

-- Verify the rumour safely and in writing.
-Check official company channels first (all-staff emails, intranet updates).
-If nothing is published, send a calm note to your manager like: “I’m hearing restructuring may affect our team.
+- Ask one calm, specific question if nothing has been confirmed.
+You could message your manager: “I’m hearing restructuring may affect our team.
 Is anything being proposed that we should prepare for, and where will official updates be shared?”

-- Know when a bigger, more formal consultation process may apply.
-If an employer proposes making 20 or more employees redundant at one establishment within 90 days, collective consultation rules usually apply.
-If that’s the scale you’re hearing, ask (calmly) whether there will be trade union consultation or elected employee reps, and where the official consultation updates will be posted.
+- Know when collective consultation may matter.
+If the employer is proposing 20 or more redundancies at one establishment within 90 days, collective consultation rules generally apply.
+If that is the scale you are hearing, ask where official consultation updates will be posted and whether consultation will be with recognised trade union representatives or elected employee representatives.

-- Use support channels early (quietly).
-If your workplace recognises a union, contact your rep privately and ask what (if anything) they’ve been told and what to expect next.
-If there’s no union, identify any staff forum/employee reps or HR mailbox used for formal updates.
+- Use support quietly and early.
+If your workplace recognises a union, contact your union representative privately.
+If there is no union, identify any staff forum, employee representatives, HR mailbox, or formal consultation page used for updates.

 What can wait

-- You do not need to decide today whether you’ll accept redundancy, redeployment, or any settlement proposal.
+- You do not need to decide today whether you would accept redundancy, redeployment, changed terms, or a settlement proposal.

-- You do not need to calculate exact payouts immediately; first get confirmed information about whether redundancies are actually being proposed and on what timeline.
+- You do not need to calculate exact redundancy pay today; first find out whether redundancies are actually being proposed and what process is being used.

-- You do not need to make any data requests now.
-Only consider a subject access request later if you have a clear reason to need copies of your personal data and the headspace to manage it.
+- You do not need to send a subject access request now.
+Consider it later only if you have a clear reason to need copies of your personal data and enough headspace to manage the process.

 Important reassurance

-Rumours trigger a “do something now” feeling — that’s normal.
-In the UK, employers should consult when proposing redundancies, but timelines can still move quickly and your rights can depend on your employment status and length of service.
-Your safest early move is to stay steady, verify facts, and avoid irreversible actions until you have something official.
+Rumours can create a strong urge to act immediately.
+In the UK, employers should consult when proposing redundancies, and collective consultation rules may apply at larger scale, but your rights can depend on your employment status, length of service, contract, and the facts.
+Your safest early move is to stay steady, verify information, and avoid irreversible steps until there is something official.

 Scope note

 This is first-steps-only guidance for the early rumour stage.
-If redundancies are formally proposed, you may want tailored advice (for example from your union, Acas, or an employment adviser) based on your contract and circumstances.
+If redundancies are formally proposed, later decisions may need specialist help from a union, Acas, Citizens Advice, an employment adviser, or a solicitor based on your contract and circumstances.

 Important note

-This is general information, not legal advice.
-Workplace situations differ, and rules can depend on your employment status, contract terms, and what your employer is proposing.
+This is general information, not legal, financial, therapeutic, or other professional advice.
+Workplace situations differ, and rules can depend on your employment status, contract terms, and what your employer is actually proposing.

 Additional Resources